 function directly.

 By default the data provided to define the heat function are used to fit a order-3 polynomial and then a piece-wise linear approximation with Max Heat Rate Tranches number of tranches.
-You can overrides this behaviour and force the simulator to use your input curve verbatim by defining more load points than Max Heat Rate Tranches.
+You can overrides this behaviour and force the simulator to use your input curve verbatim by setting the Max Heat Rate Tranches equal to the number of load points.

 Heat Rate by FuelThe heat rate function may vary by fuel type used.
 Fuel-specific heat rate functions can be defined on the properties of the Fuel object inside the Generator Fuels collection.
 Any settings here override the fuel use function defined on the Generator.